cellgeni/cellatac/README.md

                             Note both can be set to true.

---cellbatchsize 500     [default] parallelisation bucket size (number of cells per bucket) --nclades 10            [default] number of clusters to use

---sampleid <tag>        use <tag> in naming outputs.
+--cellbatchsize 500     [default] parallelisation bucket size (number of cells per bucket) --nclades 10            [default] number of clusters to use (only applies to cusanovich-strict approach) --sampleid <tag>        use <tag> in naming outputs.
 Not yet consistently applied
 ```